-The proposed amendment will be presented to the Full Board for adoption as an emergency rule at the September 2022 meeting of the Board of Regents.
+The proposed amendment is presented to the Professional Practice Committee and to the Full Board for adoption as an emergency rule at the July 2022 meeting of the Board of Regents.
 A copy of the proposed rule (Attachment A) and a statement of facts and circumstances justifying emergency action (Attachment B) are attached.